 Best For the Individual Who Wants Extra Dough & Works Hard

-A daily podcast that teaches you how to earn extra money without having to quit your day job – a dream come true?
-The Side Hustle School podcast not only stresses that having more than one source of income allows you to make more money and pay off more debt, but highlights the other positive lifestyle and financial effects of working hard.
-Such as having more than one income, leaving you less vulnerable to a downturn that affects your primary company.
-They also stress that having a side hustle doesn’t have to be just work, but can be fun and allow you to become an entrepreneur without taking on unbelievable amounts of risk.
-The website presents each episode in weekly groups from the first week up until the current week, and with each episode being only 10 minutes it’s easy to catch up and feel inspired by the short and info-packed shows.
+Imagine a daily podcast that teaches you how to earn extra money without having to quit your day job – a dream come true?
+The Side Hustle School podcast not only stresses that having more than one source of income allows you to make more money and pay off more debt, but it also highlights the other positive lifestyle and financial effects of working hard.
+They also stress that having a side hustle doesn’t have to be just work but can be fun too!
+The website presents each episode in weekly groups from the first week up until the current week.
+Because each episode is only 10 minutes, it’s easy to catch up and feel inspired by the short and info-packed shows.

 From The Website: “A daily show for everyone who works a regular job and wants to start an income-earning project on the side.
 In each episode, listeners will hear a different story of someone who’s started a side hustle—along with what went well, how that person overcame challenges, and what happened as a result.
 The show is written and hosted by Chris Guillebeau, the New York Times bestselling author of The $100 Startup, The Happiness of Pursuit, and other books.”

-Why We Like It: It’s said to be a “school” and it runs similarly to one, breaking up each week into daily 10 minute episodes that highlight people who have created monumentally successful side hustles and the adversity they faced while trying to achieve success.
-Side Hustle School additionally focuses on the idea that a side hustle can be a creative outlet, not just extra work which we love!
+Why We Like It: It’s said to be a “school” and it runs like one, breaking up each week into daily 10 minute episodes that highlight people who have created monumentally successful side hustles and the adversity they faced while trying to achieve success.
+Side Hustle School additionally focuses on the idea that a side hustle can be a creative outlet, not just extra work!

 How to Money

 Best For the Out of the Box Thinker